dapogny/sctuto/doc/Generalities/varpbs.rst

   $$J(u) = \frac{1}{2} a(u,u) - \ell(u)$$

-  has a unique miniminzer over $V$, which is the unique solution to the variational problem :math:numref:`eq.varpb`.
+  has a unique minimizer over $V$, which is the unique solution to the variational problem :math:numref:`eq.varpb`.

 .. ##########